yorkshireinteractive/chartist-bar-labels/src/README.md

 A simple Chartist plugin to put labels on top of bar charts.
 Options are at the bottom.
 Check out the project page too:
 [YorkshireInteractive/chartist-bar-labels](https://github.com/YorkshireInteractive/chartist-bar-labels)

+You can download the demo and source here: <a href="https://github.com/yorkshireinteractive/chartist-bar-labels/archive/gh-pages.zip">Download</a>.

 ## Default usage

 <div class="ct-chart"><img src="images/ct-chart.png"></div>